Catrobat/Catroweb/doc/current/authentication.md

 | registrationEmail | test@mail.com |
 | registrationCountry | at |

-And We assume the next generated token will be &quot;rrrrrrrrrrr&quot;
+And We assume the next generated token will be &quot;`rrrrrrrrrrr`&quot;

 When I invoke the Request